Weight Watchers Recipe of the Day: Paella with Shrimp, Chicken and Chorizo

 I’m not sure what took me so long to make Paella at home.
 I guess I thought it was complicated.

-But that all changed for me recently as I was reading The Kitchen Counter Cooking School: How a Few Simple Lessons Transformed Nine Culinary Novices into Fearless Home Cooks, where the author wrote, “Paella sounds complicated, but it’s just a casserole that originated as a poor fisherman’s supper designed to use of scraps left in the nets.
+But that all changed for me recently as I was reading The Kitchen Counter Cooking School: How a Few Simple Lessons Transformed Nine Culinary Novices into Fearless Home Cooks (affiliate link) by Kathleen Flinn, where she wrote, “Paella sounds complicated, but it’s just a casserole that originated as a poor fisherman’s supper designed to use of scraps left in the nets.
 Make it once and then adapt the technique to make a one-pot dish that’s simple or extravagant based on what you’ve got on hand.
 Just keep intact the base aromatics known as the sofrito: onions, garlic, and tomatoes.”

 A simple casserole?
 That I can do!

 I did a little more research, comparing and contrasting recipes.
 This recipe for paella with shrimp chicken and chorizo is a combination of Kathleen’s and Mark Bittman’s from How to Cook Everything: 2,000 Simple Recipes for Great Food (affiliate link).